Nick Senzel Player Props: Reds vs. Pirates

-On Thursday, Nick Senzel (coming off going 0-for-3) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 6:35 PM ET.
+The Cincinnati Reds and Nick Senzel, who went 0-for-4 last time out, take on Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 6:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rays.
+In his most recent game he had a hitless showing (0-for-4) against the Pirates.

 Nick Senzel Game Info & Props vs. the Pirates